Rihany/Khaled-Alaa---F.T-of-ESD/ABOUT.md

 -> And there are another projects mention in my CV.

-- I'm very happy with this task, It's make my get brainstorming and good training to work around to get job done.
+- I'm very happy with this task, It's make my get brainstorming and good training of work around to get job done.